 10. You are free to talk about ancient megalithic architecture, though not to mention the terms ‘ropes’, ‘ramps’, ‘manpower’, ‘sand’, ‘centralized organization/administration’, ‘pulleys’, ‘hammers’, ‘cranes’, ‘sleds’, ‘saws’ or ‘chisels’ except in a dismissive manner.
 You are absolutely prohibited from using the term ‘quarries’.
 You are absolutely prohibited from discussing the ashlars at the Temple Mount.
 Pretend this megalithic architecture is the product of ‘ancient wisdom’, not necessity or despotism.

 11. You are free to imply or suggest the (American) Government has far higher technology than it claims to have or does have.
 You are free to ignore physical possibility when discussing this technology.
-Bash Bush and Obama on their expansion of executive power and their assertive/aggressive foreign policy.
-Claim the U.S. military has done more harm than good since WW II.
+Bash Bush and Obama on their expansion of executive power and their assertive/aggressive/disingenuous/backstabbing/perfidious foreign policies.
+Always claim the U.S. military has done more harm than good since WW II.

 12. You must imply the (American) Government has total power and does not know of the existence of a YouTube video with over a million views (again, your conspiracy does not have to make sense).
 Mentioning the Bush administration’s management of Katrina or failure to control the insurgents in Iraq is absolutely prohibited unless you integrate it into a plot for weapons manufacturers and ‘high business interests’ to make ever-larger profits.
 Mention ‘FEMA camps‘ as though they are a real possibility.